temporalio/documentation/docs-src/clusters/how-to-remove-a-custom-search-attribute-key.md

 `tctl search-attribute remove --name CustomSA`

-With Temporal Server v1.20, if using a SQL database for Advanced Visibility, you will need to specify the Namespace in your command, as shown in the following command:
+With Temporal Server v1.20, if using a SQL database for Advanced Visibility, you need to specify the Namespace in your command, as shown in the following command:

 `tctl  --ns yournamespace search-attribute remove --name CustomSA`